A New Opportunity

 Improving permeability - Where do people want to go?

 We met with Lewisham Council to discuss a fresh approach to the arrangement of buildings and outdoor spaces.
 A good starting point was to find out where people want to go – how would they cross the Leegate site if the existing buildings were not there?
 Some of the key connection points around the site are the shops opposite Sainsbury’s, the bus stops on Eltham Road and Burnt Ash Road, and the northern end of Carston Close.
-We used this study to create ‘desire lines’ for pedestrian activity around which we have arranged the building blocks of our alternative scheme plans.
+We used this study to create ‘desire lines’ for pedestrian activity around which we have arranged the building blocks of our current plans.

 Potential massing of buildings and layout of outdoor space

-Our alternative scheme proposals see the development broken down into three main buildings arranged around a centrally positioned public square.
+Our current scheme proposals see the development broken down into three main buildings arranged around a centrally positioned public square.
 An east/west pedestrian route through the proposed square would link Burnt Ash Road with Eltham Road, replacing the covered arcade that featured in the approved plans.
 Complementing this, a new north/south pedestrian route through the site would connect Eltham Road with Carston Close.